 Bitcoin mining has gotten much more difficult over the years.
 In the early days of cryptocurrencies, practically anyone with a laptop could mine new coins — receiving a reward of 50 BTC when they verify a new block of transactions by completing complex mathematical problems.
 (This block reward may only have been worth $50 at the time, and no one knew how much this digital currency would eventually be worth.)

-These days, life isn't as easy for Bitcoin miners.
+These days, life isn't as easy for those mining Bitcoins.
 Block rewards have been halved every few years — the number of Bitcoins entering circulation has dwindled to just 6.25 BTC a block.
 Nonetheless, Bitcoin transactions still need to be validated, meaning transaction fees have become a vital source of their income.

 Here, we're going to explain how Bitcoin mining works, explore how much computing power is needed to keep the blockchain running and look at some of the other proof-of-work systems where mining hardware can be put to good use.